 3. Pierre Loti Hill

 Pierre Loti Hill is the most beautiful point from which to enjoy views of the Golden Horn.
 The region is called Pierre Loti Hill in memory of French writer Julien Viaud (his pseudonym was Pierre Loti), who adopted Istanbul as his second home.
-This hill was his favourite place and today you can enjoy a great breakfast followed by a visit to Eyüp Sultan and other beautiful places in the surrounding area.
+This hill was his favorite place and our favorite Istanbul viewpoint in 2020.
+You can enjoy a great breakfast followed by a visit to Eyüp Sultan and other beautiful places in the surrounding area.

 4. Valide Han

 Built by Kösem Mahpeyker Valide Sultan, one of the sultans of the Ottoman Empire in the 17th century, Valide Han is one of the biggest inns in Istanbul.
 You can take a picture while jumping from the big dome on the roof which is famous for its view.
+It is a very popular Viewpoint in Istanbul for travelers and locals still in 2020.
 Today there are nearly 300 shops in the Valide Han where caravans stayed in the past.
 The fee to go to the dome is quite low.

 5. Çamlica Hill

 Çamlıca Hill is the ideal place for a panoramic view of the Bosphorus and the Marmara Sea.
-You can visit the Küçük Çamlıca Grove, Sofa, Cihannüma and Topkapı Pavilion on the Küçük Çamlıca Hill, 229 metres above sea level.
+You can visit the Küçük Çamlıca Grove, Sofa, Cihannüma and Topkapı Pavilion on the Küçük Çamlıca Hill, 229 meters above sea level.
 Here you can sample the delicious food of Ottoman – Turkish cuisine.
-Büyük Çamlıca Hill, which is 262 metres above sea level, is the most popular of the two hills.
+Büyük Çamlıca Hill, which is 262 meters above sea level, is the most popular of the two hills.
 There are many restaurants, cafes, and facilities here.
+It is not only a beautiful Istanbul viewpoint but also the right place to get some drinks with your loved ones.
 A visit to see the charming view of Çamlıca Hill at sunset is highly recommended; as darkness descends the city lights appear.

 6. Maiden’s Tower

 The Üsküdar shore – the closest point to Kizkulesi – offers an idyllic sunset view.
 From here we recommend you enjoy the view of Kizkulesi from the cushions on Salacak shore while sipping tea and having a snack.
-You can bring your own food and drink.
+You can bring your food and drink and enjoy the amazing viewpoint of Istanbul.
 You’ll lose yourself in the setting sun just behind the Maiden’s Tower, and the sparkling city lights.
 For early risers, this region is ideal for watching the sunrise too.

 You can reach this region via any public transport to the Anatolian side, Üsküdar and Salacak shore.